Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Texas Stats and Trends

-- Texas has four wins against the spread in 11 games this season.

-- The Longhorns have been favored by 2.5 points or more seven times this season and are 4-3 ATS in those contests.
+- The Longhorns have an ATS record of 4-3 in their seven games as a favorite of 2 points or more so far this season.

-- Texas' games this year have hit the over five times in 11 opportunities (45.5%).
+- Texas' games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Texas is 4-5 against the spread and 4-5 overall in games when it puts up more than 21 points.
+- Texas is 4-5 against the spread and 4-5 overall in games when it records more than 21.0 points.

-- In games that Texas amasses over 345 yards, the team is 4-4 against the spread and 4-4 overall.
+- In games that Texas picks up over 345.0 yards, the team is 4-4 against the spread and 4-4 overall.

-- The Longhorns have turned the ball over three more times (17 total) than the Wildcats have forced a turnover (14) this season.
+- The Longhorns have turned the ball over 17 times this season, three more turnovers than the Wildcats have forced (14).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.